sam-parsons/learnyouchildprocess/exercises/exec/problem.md

 _Objective_

-You will be provided an absolute path to a file as the value of process.argv[2].
+You will be provided an absolute path to a file as the value of `process.argv[2]`.
 Using the `exec` method, call the `cat` terminal command with the file path as the argument. `cat` will print the contents of the file to stdout.
 However, instead of that, take the ouput of `cat` and pipe it to the `wc` terminal command, which will return a word count of the input.
-The previous should be composed into a single command.
+These two steps should be composed into a single command string with a UNIX pipe command.
 When the process is finished, `console.log` the `stdout` from the child process.